nihospr01/OpenSpeechPlatform-2020B/README.md

 ## Software

-Libosp now has the ability to switch between 6 and 10 bands.
-There is a new command-line interface to directly control it.
+- Libosp now has the ability to switch between 6 and 10 bands.
+- There is a new command-line interface to directly control it.
+  - Written in python for easy extensibility.
+  - Allows easier troubleshooting of web apps communicating with RT-MHA.
+  - Provides expanded help with RT-MHA commands.

-A binary software installer is available for the Mac, and soon for Linux.
+- A binary software installer is available for the Mac, and soon for Linux.
+This provides for simple installation of the complete OSP package without the complexity of building from sources.
+It further provides sanity checks for corect operation of the peripherals, the algorithms, and the apps.